mitre/quaerite/README.md

 --------------------

 This project includes tools to help evaluate relevance ranking.
-The current codebase is tightly coupled with Solr 4.x, but we plan to make this more easily extensible for more modern versions of Solr as well as Elasticsearch.
+This code was initially developed for Solr 4.x.
+We plan to add a connector for Elasticsearch and confirm that the Solr connector works with more modern versions of Solr.

 This project is not intended to compete with existing relevance evaluation tools; see for example: [1] and [2].
 Rather, this was developed for use cases not currently covered by other open source software packages.
 The author encourages collaboration among these projects.

-NOTE: This project is under construction and is quite dynamic.
-There will be breaking changes before the first major release.
+**NOTE: This project is under construction and is quite dynamic.
+There will be breaking changes before the first major release.**

 While the name of this project may change in the future, we selected _quaerite_ -- Latin imperative "seek", root of English "query" -- to